ecere/dggal/README.md

 * [IVEA3H](https://docs.ogc.org/DRAFTS/21-038r1.html#ivea3h-dggrs): An equal area hexagonal grid with a refinement ratio of 3 defined in the IVEA projection, using the same global indexing and sub-zone ordering as for ISEA3H
 * [IVEA7H](https://docs.ogc.org/DRAFTS/21-038r1.html#ivea7h-dggrs): An equal area hexagonal grid with a refinement ratio of 7 defined in the IVEA projection, using the same global indexing and sub-zone ordering as for ISEA7H

-NOTE: This projection is superior to ISEA and RT(S)EA at avoiding perceptible cusps, resulting in more compact shapes appearing more regular.
+**NOTE:** This projection is superior to ISEA and RT(S)EA at avoiding perceptible cusps, resulting in more compact/regular zones.

 #### Rhombic Triacontahedron (Snyder) Equal-Area (RT(S)EA) projection